 Are AI agents better than human pentesters?

 AI agents are better than human pentesters at volume, speed, and scope coverage on known vulnerability classes.
-XBow's 90-day path to HackerOne US #1 with approximately 1,060 submissions illustrates the volume advantage.
+The 90-day path to HackerOne US #1 with approximately 1,060 submissions by a public autonomous agent illustrates the volume advantage.
 Human pentesters remain better than AI agents at understanding business context, chaining vulnerabilities into a real impact, finding novel logic flaws, and making judgment calls about what matters to a particular organization.
 Public researcher surveys (HackerOne, Bugcrowd) consistently find a strong majority of senior researchers say AI augments their workflow without replacing it.
 The 2026 baseline is hybrid: AI floor, human ceiling.

 What types of vulnerabilities does AI find well versus poorly?

 AI agents perform well on pattern-driven classes: cross-site scripting, SQL injection, exposed secrets, command injection, basic IDOR, S3 bucket misconfiguration, known-CVE matching, subdomain takeover.
-These are the categories where XBow racked up high submission volumes.
+These are the categories where public autonomous agents have racked up high submission volumes on bug-bounty platforms.
 AI agents perform poorly on classes that require business context: privilege flow flaws, authorization logic specific to an industry or product, multi-step exploit chains where each step depends on understanding the prior result, financial logic abuse, and any vulnerability where impact is determined by application intent rather than code pattern.
-CyberScoop's analysis of XBow noted the agent excels at volume but struggles with creativity, context, and business logic.
+CyberScoop's industry analysis of leading autonomous agents noted they excel at volume but struggle with creativity, context, and business logic.

 What is Stingrai's position on AI hacking?